-These search terms lead many people to Let Me Reach and could mean one of two things.
-Either 1) someone wants their Narcissistic partner to return to them, or 2) someone wants to exact revenge on the Narcissist, i.e., get the narcissist back.
+These search terms lead masses of people to Let Me Reach and usually mean one of two things.
+Either 1) someone wants their Narcissistic partner to return to them, or 2) someone wants to exact revenge on the Narcissist, i.e., get the narcissist back to make them pay.

 However, it’s highly unlikely that either of these situations will play out in reality as they have in your mind.
 Below, I dissect the most likely outcome for each scenario:

 1) “Winning” the Narcissist Back

 Let’s consider the first scenario, which is that you want the Narcissist to come back to you.
 Perhaps the two of you have just “broken up”, it’s your fifth time breaking No Contact, or you’ve made an attempt to show them you won’t accept their abuse any longer.
 Either way, you feel as if you just can’t go another day without them.
 Thus, you resolve to wage a campaign to win back the Narcissist’s heart and persuade them to return to you.